Sharp endpoint estimates for eigenfunctions restricted to submanifolds of codimension 2: Restriction to totally geodesic submanifolds

-Similarly, if we can show the following stronger estimate without the log loss for $S_r^0$, then we are able to control $A_\lambda$ as needed, and the proof would be complete.
-Fortunately, it is true by the fact that $\omega_0=1$ on the diagonal:
+It is better than \eqref{bd}.
+Therefore, if we can improve \eqref{sbound} for $S_r^0$ and obtain the following stronger estimate without the log loss, then we are able to control $A_\lambda$ as needed, and the proof of \eqref{bd} would be complete. \begin{lemma} We have